girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 Total Time is 2060 minutes.
 ```

-So that's all that you need to knwo about Polymorphism in Golang if you wish to know more you can definetly visit the official documentation of [Golang]("https://golang.org/doc/").
+So that's all that you need to know about Polymorphism in Golang if you wish to know more you can definitely visit the official documentation of [Golang]("https://golang.org/doc/").

 ### 🛠 References:-

 - The above documentation was prepared by referring to the [official documentation]("https://golang.org/doc/")</a> of Golang for authencity, [Geeks for geeks](https://www.geeksforgeeks.org/) and some [blogs]("https://golangbot.com/polymorphism/") for explainging the concepts in detail.
-- The images that are used are also used form the following links:-
+- The images that are used are also used from the following links:-
  <table align="center">
   <tr>
    <td>